emb-riscv/specs-markdown/csrs.md

 The `tsplimit` CSR is an XLEN-bit read-write register that holds the lowest address the thread stack can descend.

+It is a CSR because access to the stack pointer limit may occur in context switching routines.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |